 Travelling in Europe, we discovered a treasure trove of majestic cathedrals.
 The Basilica of St Sernin in the city of Toulouse, France, was no exception.
 It is the largest Romanesque church in Europe.
 Inside we found antiquities, relics, and museum-quality frescoes.

 Historically, the early 5th-century church built at this location encapsulated the remains of Saint Sernin, the first Bishop of Toulouse.

-Violently martyred for refusing to pray to pagan gods.
-His relics attracted many pilgrims, and the church was rebuilt and updated.
-The 11th-century Basilica of Saint Sernin we see today is a masterpiece.
+Violently martyred for refusing to pray to pagan gods, his relics later attracted many pilgrims.
+The resulting rebuilt 11th-century Basilica of Saint Sernin that we see today is a masterpiece.

 - There is a small fee to enter the crypt and ambulatory; both have varied opening hours.

 - You can visit the Basilica of Saint-Sernin on its own or as part of a city tour.
 Reserve your private walking tour here.

 - Located in the Midi-Pyrenees region of France, there are plenty of things to do in Toulouse.

 - We visited during the Pyrenees portion of our road trip through Spain and southern France.

 If you enjoyed this visual tour inside the Basilica of Saint-Sernin, please pin it on Pinterest: